sergei rebrov - fact file

 Weight : - - kgs (10st 11lb)

-At £11 million, Rebrov is the record signing for Tottenham Hotspur.
-He is the forward that the fans have all been hoping for and his arrival sparked hopes that this would be the corner turned for Spurs, as he seems to be someone who can turn chances into goals on a consistent basis.
+At £11 million, Rebrov was the record signing for Tottenham Hotspur.
+A forward that the fans had all been hoping for and his arrival sparked hopes that this would be the corner turned for Spurs, as he seemed to be someone who could turn chances into goals on a consistent basis.
+The reality once Sergei made it into the Premier League proved to be somewhat different.

-A prolific scorer alongside Andrei Shevchenko (now of AC Milan), both at club and international level, he sought to free himself from the comparisons with his team-mate by trying his luck in England.
-Although short, he has good ability in the air, he has a real turn of pace and knows where the goal is.
-In interviews so far, he has expressed his desire to work hard for the side and to ensure that he is a success with Tottenham.
-Music to the ears of management and fans alike.
-Having played in the Champions League for Dynamo Kiev, he should have nothing to fear in the Premier League and the only problem at the moment, is where the service will come from.
+In interviews, he has expressed his desire to work hard for the side and to ensure that he is a success with Tottenham.
+Music to the ears of management and fans alike and having played in the Champions League for Dynamo Kiev, he should have had nothing to fear in the Premier League, with the only problem being where the service would come from.

 After arriving in May 2000, he made a quiet start.
-His first goals came at the double with two against Everton.
-His first touch is sublime and he appears to be a top class player, but how the rest of the team get on with him is yet to be seen.
-Being an amateur radio enthusiast, I hope they can get on the same wavelength as him !!
+His first goal came against Everton in his fourth match.
+His first touch was sublime and he looked to be a top class player, but it was a question of how the rest of the team would get on with him.
+With Rebrov being an amateur radio enthusiast, we hoped they could get on the same wavelength as him !!

-He returned to Tottenham when his loan spell ended at Fenerbache, but David Pleat did not want to play him and he left on a free transfer for West Ham United, losing Spurs millions in the process.
+In January 2003, he went on loan to Fenerbahce for 18 months and was part of the team that won the Turkish league in 2003-04 and returned to Tottenham when his loan spell ended, but David Pleat did not want to play him and he left on a free transfer for West Ham United in 2004, losing Spurs millions in the process.

-Unsuccessful at the Boleyn Ground, he departed for his first club Dynamo Kiev, where he regained some form and also his place in the Ukraine national team.
+Unsuccessful at the Boleyn Ground, he departed for his first club Dynamo Kiev in 2005, where he regained some form, as he was moved back into midfield and appointed as captain, also winning back his place in the Ukraine national team.

 NICKNAME : "The Scud"